nishalparbhu/Boasy_PyPi_Server/README.md

 - When creating a package, the workflow should go as follows:
    - Your actual package file must use underscores for the spaces between words not hyphens (to work with pip)
    - Your `master` branch is the production latest version of your package
-   - You then create a new version of the next version you want to release using the format `v[0-9].[0.9].[0-9]` (e.g. `v0.0.1`) which becomes your stable branch for building the next version
+   - Your `stable` branch is the stable version of your branch that you are currently working on
-   - You tag this branch using the git command `git tag -a version-0.0.1 -m "Boasy Test Package v0.0.1"` which allows us to create a release on Github meaning others can see clearly your changelog for that release of the package
+   - You create your `feat-my_new_change-{ticket_number}`, `refactor-using_new_module{ticket_number}`,
-   - You create your `feat-v0.0.1-my_new_change`, `refactor-v0.0.1-using_new_module`, `chore-v0.0.1-something_else`
+    `chore-something_else{ticket_number}` or other branches as normal and merge them into your `stable` branch when happy
-   or other branches as normal and merge them into your `v0.0.1` branch when happy
+   - When you are ready to release the next version of your package, you need to create a release tag on Github with the version number in the format `v[0-9].[0.9].[0-9]` and associate it to the `stable` branch commit at the point of release.
+You should also detail in this release what the changes you made were in that update to the package
-   - When you are ready to release the next version of your package, you raise a PR to merge the `v0.0.1` into the `master` branch.
+   - Once that is done, you can then raise a PR to merge the `stable` branch into the `master` branch.
    - Once this is merged into `master`, it again contains the latest version and when the `master` branch is being built in Jenkins, you should use the Jenkins freestyle job named `Boasy_Pypi_Package_Update` to automatically deploy it to our PyPi server (see [the section below](#Automatically))